 The case study we will be using this semester is St. Louis City, which has, Colin Gordon points out, the dubious distinction of being the poster child for modern urban decline in the United States.
 St. Louis' problems are the product of decades of bad policy choices and private disinvestment.
 In this course, we will examine what economic development efforts have been employed and what can be done that will finally help St. Louis turn its economy around.

-There will be several guest speakers who will talk about economic development from the standpoint of their practitioner experience.
+There might be one or two guest speakers who will talk about economic development from the standpoint of their practitioner experience.

 Textbooks: